pyamsoft/pstate-frequency/README.md

 + **-t --turbo** Adjust the current state of Turbo Boost (0 is ON, 1 is OFF)
 + **-p --plan** Adjust the maximum scaling and Turbo Boost to a preset plan.

-There are three power plans:
+There are three user power plans:
 1. **powersave (1)** Sets the minimum and maximum scaling frequencies to the lowest available
 and disables Turbo Boost.
 2. **performance (2)** Sets the minimum scaling frequency to the lowest available,
 the maximum scaling frequency to the highest available non-turbo frequency and disables Turbo Boost.
 3. **max-performance (3)** Sets the minimum and maximum scaling frequencies to the
 highest available frequency taking into account Turbo Boost frequencies, and enables Turbo Boost.

+There is also a power plan meant to be used with the udev rule:
+1. **auto (0)** If the computer's main powersource is online, then the *performance* plan is set.
+If the main powersource is offline, then the *powersave* plan is set.

 # Questions

 Questions or issues should be either posted in the issue section of this repository,
-or directed by email to Peter Yamanaka @ pyam.soft@gmail.com
+or directed by email to pyamsoft @ \<pyam.soft@gmail.com\>